The Motley FoolTime

 - It can be very challenging to get stakeholders to support disrupting your own business.
 This model was upending the way things had always been done and betting a polar opposite approach to the service would be more enticing to members.
 We anticipated that was going take a lot of conversation and convincing, and did get a new service out of the process, but did not get an opportunity to try this approach with the members already in any of the current services.

 There were some great unintended wins

 Not everything can make it into the release.
-Here were items on the roadmap for improving and evolving the Scorecard application.
+Here were items on the roadmap for improving and evolving the Best Stocks to Buy concept.

 A few key learnings that I took away from this project

 - Collaboration is key.
-Engaging early and often with the representatives of Product, Marketing, Investing and DevOps was required communication to get everyone on the same page to produce such a new and complex application.
+With so much uncertainty and need to build trust in a new concept, meeting early and often with the representatives of Product, Editorial, Marketing, Investing, Commerce, Legal and DevOps was required communication to get everyone on the same page to produce such a bold new initiative.